abdulra7man-3li/Adidas-USA-Sales-Dashboard/README.md

 #  Adidas USA Sales in 2020 - 2021

-We need to know the answers to a number of questions that make important decisions based on intuition data, including:
+We need to know some crucial things:

 - Total of Sales
 - The top Retailer